How to Use This Calculator

 What does '2/10 Net 30' mean for invoice payment terms?

-How is the 'annualized cost of discount' calculated for early payment terms?
+How is the annualized cost of discount calculated?

 When should a business offer early payment discounts?

-A business should offer early payment discounts when the benefit of accelerated cash flow outweighs the cost of the discount.
-This is often beneficial for businesses facing tight working capital, needing to meet short-term obligations, or wanting to reduce their Days Sales Outstanding (DSO).
-However, the implied annualized interest rate of such discounts is high, so it should be a strategic decision, not a default.
+Offer early payment discounts when the benefit of accelerated cash flow outweighs the discount cost.
+This is most beneficial for businesses facing tight working capital or wanting to reduce Days Sales Outstanding (DSO).
+However, at 37.24% annualized for standard 2/10 terms, it's often cheaper to use a business line of credit at 8-10% instead.

 What are typical late payment penalties for invoices?

-Typical late payment penalties for invoices vary but commonly range from 1% to 2% per month (or 12% to 24% annually) on the overdue balance.
-Some businesses charge a flat fee for late payments.
-These penalties are designed to incentivize timely payments and compensate the vendor for the additional administrative costs and lost opportunity associated with delayed funds, making them a crucial aspect of clear payment terms.
+Late payment penalties typically range from 1% to 2% per month on the overdue balance.
+A 1.5% monthly penalty on a $5,000 invoice adds $75 per period.
+These penalties incentivize timely payments and compensate for administrative costs and lost opportunity from delayed funds.